WilliamBergamin/bolt-python/docs/_future/getting_started_future.md

 ## Getting started <span class="label-beta">BETA</span>

 <div class="section-content">
-This guide will introduce you to the [next-generation platform](/bolt-python/future/getting-started#next-gen).
-It will also cover how to get started with your next-gen platform experience with Bolt for Python by setting up the Slack CLI and also installing the required dependencies.
+This guide will cover how to get started with your next-gen platform using Bolt for Python by setting up the Slack CLI and also installing the required dependencies.
 </div>

 ---